 Using standard self-report measures of mental health and wellbeing, the study found that there was a consistent and statistically significant tendency in both activities for the self-report of greater positive than negative affect.
 But the data suggested that involvement in SR prompted the experience of negative affect to a greater extent than involvement in BE.
-This was consistent with the qualitative findings above, that the intrinsic value of the shared reading of literature lies in its beneficial capacity to open individuals up to a broader range of emotional states - including apparently ‘negative’ experiences such as sorrow - via vicarious response to characters in the text or the text’s bringing to mind analogous personal situations or past events.
+This was consistent with the qualitative findings above, that the intrinsic value of the shared reading of literature lies in its beneficial capacity to open individuals up to a broader range of emotional states - including apparently ‘negative’ experiences such as sorrow - via vicarious response to characters in the text or the texts bringing to mind analogous personal situations or past events.
 This openness to negative experiences did not prevent overall improvement in psychological wellbeing: on the contrary.

 A second study21 compared the effects of SR for people suffering chronic pain with those offered by a more formal, programmatic therapy, Cognitive Behavioural Therapy (CBT), the standard psycho-social treatment for the condition.
 A CBT and SR group ran in parallel, with CBT group-members joining the SR group after the completion of CBT.
 Participants kept twice-daily pain diaries as a measure of physical changes, and pain severity was recorded using a 0-10 rating scale, (0 = non-existent, 10 = severe), at 12-hour intervals.
 For SR statistical analysis showed the pain rating after the session to be lower than the mean, and lower than at two days before and two days after the session.
 The pain rating two days after, however, was also lower than two days before SR, suggesting the possibility of some prolonged effect, beyond the duration of the group itself.
 Following the CBT session, the pain rating was above the mean.
 There was considerably less evidence here that CBT affected pain and emotion beyond the duration of the group.

 The findings correlated strongly with the qualitative and linguistic analysis of the video-recordings of both interventions.
 In CBT, participants focused exclusively on their pain with, as the linguistic evidence found, ‘no thematic deviation’.
 In SR, by contrast, the literature was a trigger to recall a wide range of diverse life experiences – of work, childhood, family members, relationships - related to the entire life-span, not merely the time-period affected by pain.
 This in itself had a potentially therapeutic effect in helping to recover a whole person, not just an ill one.
 As one consultant put it, ‘When people are in CBT, they are people with pain.
-When they’re in the reading group, they’re people with lives’ Where in CBT there was a strong emphasis on a sense of diminishment or subtraction – things ‘taken away’ by chronic pain – in SR, via the new stimulus of a literary story, there was frequently a renewed sense of energy and vitality, rediscovering what participants still did have (memories, feelings, thoughts, experiences).
+When they’re in the reading group, they’re people with lives’ Whereas in CBT there was a strong emphasis on a sense of diminishment or subtraction – things ‘taken away’ by chronic pain – in SR, via the new stimulus of a literary story, there was frequently a renewed sense of energy and vitality, rediscovering what participants still did have (memories, feelings, thoughts, experiences).

-To add rigour to our study of emotional range and tone in CBT and SR, we are currently subjecting the entire run of transcribed video-recordings from this study to sentiment analysis - the use of computational linguistics to study affective and subjective states.22 We seek to quantify both the relative diversity and intensity of expressed emotion in CBT and SR, and, within in the latter, most crucially, the degree of alignment between participants’ sentiment and that of the text.
+To add rigour to our study of emotional range and tone in CBT and SR, we are currently subjecting the entire run of transcribed video-recordings from this study to sentiment analysis - the use of computational linguistics to study affective and subjective states.22 We seek to quantify both the relative diversity and intensity of expressed emotion in CBT and SR, and, within the latter, most crucially, the degree of alignment between participants’ sentiment and that of the text.
 This extra layer of quantitative analysis will thus statistically measure the degree to which the literary text is the catalyst for transformative affect.

-Standard Measures
+b) Standard Measures